• Skip to primary navigation

 raw steelhead trout fish

-• Steelhead trout: The key when cooking fish is to make sure it's fresh.
-If you are living in an area that can only get frozen fish, no problem.
-But if you have a choice between previously frozen and fresh, always go for fresh.
+Steelhead trout: Buy fresh if possible with previously frozen as a second option.
 Additionally, I choose fish that's wild-caught instead of farm-raised.
 That's a personal choice, however, either type will work just fine.
 Steelhead trout looks like salmon and tastes very similar to salmon.
 You can substitute salmon for this recipe if you like.
+Also, I recommend buying fish fillets instead of whole trout.
+This cuts down on cooking time and makes eating it easier!

 ingredients needed to make steelhead trout with lime garlic butter

-• Mashed garlic: Garlic takes on a different profile depending on how it's prepared.
+Mashed garlic: Fresh garlic takes on a different profile depending on how it's prepared.
 If you finely chop the garlic versus mashing the garlic, you will get different results.
-You can chop the garlic finely for this sauce, however, my preference is to mash it with some salt.
+I prefer mashed garlic but minced garlic works too for the garlic butter sauce.

 How To Roast Steelhead Trout

-adding dried Italian herb seasoning and garlic granules on the steelhead trout recipe
+dried herbs and garlic granules sprinkled on top of the steelhead trout fish

-Lay the sliced lemons on top of the steelhead trout fish.
-Place the steelhead trout in on a middle rack in the oven for around 25 minutes or until cooked through.
+Place trout on a middle oven rack for around 25 minutes or until cooked through.

 While the fish is baking in the oven, prepare the garlic lime butter sauce.